The Documented Listing Decision

 How It Relates to State Law

-Four states have made a version of the documented listing decision mandatory.
+As of June 2026, four states have made a version of the documented listing decision mandatory.
 Washington (effective June 11, 2026) and Wisconsin (effective January 1, 2027) make public marketing the default with narrow safety exceptions.
-Connecticut (effective October 1, 2026) and New York (awaiting the governor's signature) require public marketing unless the seller signs an informed opt-out, with New York pairing its opt-out with a fair-housing acknowledgment.
+Connecticut (effective October 1, 2026) and New York require public marketing unless the seller signs an informed opt-out, with New York pairing its opt-out with a fair-housing acknowledgment.
 The revealing fact is that it took legislation to require a one-sentence disclosure - that restricting marketing reduces competition and can lower the price.
 Most states, including Pennsylvania, have no such law, which is exactly why a seller has to insist on a documented decision on their own.
+For the current state-by-state detail, see Private Listing Laws in 2026.

 The Documented Form of the Standard